Tamir Granot: Personal life

-He is married to Avivit Ben-Yosef, daughter of David Ben-Yosef, an Israeli educator and author.
+He is married to Avivit Ben-Yosef, an Israeli educator and author.
 His son, Amitai Granot, a platoon leader in the 75th Battalion of the IDF's 7th Armored Brigade was killed by a Hezbollah missile attack on an IDF post bordering Lebanon on October 15 during the 2023 Israel-Hezbollah conflict, following the October 7 Hamas-led attack and massacre.